UCL-VR/ubiq/Documentation/docs/networkids.md

 ### Default Network Id

 The default behaviour of Ubiq is to generate a Network Id for a Component when it calls Register().
 The Id is based on the Component's address is in the scene graph.
-This is done predominatly by name.
+This is done predominantly by name.

 If you have two scenes with the same hierarchy, and two GameObjects with the same name, and same networked Components, those Components will end up with the same Id.
 This is true even if the scenes are different Unity scenes, or if the scenes are on different devices.